Asmaa M. Fahim*, Bartłomiej Wasiniak and Jerzy P. Łukaszewicz Pages 119 - 137 ( 19 )

-BJH and Computational study, Poly(ethylene terephthalate)PET, SEM, TAM-MIPs, TGA.
+BJH and Computational study, Poly(ethylene terephthalate)PET, SEM, TAM-MIPs, TGA, plastic waste.